Chapter 2: The Mathematics of Information

 What Is a Matrix?

 A matrix is a rectangular array of numbers arranged in rows and columns.
 A matrix with $m$ rows and $n$ columns is called an $m \times n$ matrix.
-For example, a $2 \times 2$ matrix looks like:
+For quantum computing, we will mostly work with $2 \times 2$ matrices (which act on single-qubit states).
+A $2 \times 2$ matrix looks like:

 $$M = \begin{pmatrix} a & b \\ c & d \end{pmatrix}$$The entry in row $i$, column $j$ is denoted $M_{ij}$.
 In the matrix above, $M_{11} = a$, $M_{12} = b$, $M_{21} = c$, and $M_{22} = d$.